imos64/docker-kubernetes-course/34_https_pod_certmanager_letsencrypt/Readme.md

 Then it will save it into Kubernetes secret.
 The pod will consume this TLS certificate through environment variables.

+In this demo, we just use self-signed certificate for simplicity.
+For production workloads, follow the official guide: https://cert-manager.io/docs/tutorials/getting-started-aks-letsencrypt/

 The steps for the lab:
 1. Create an AKS cluster
 2. Install Cert Manager into AKS
-3. Create a ClusterIssuer and a Certificate
+3. Create a ClusterIssuer and a self-signed Certificate
-4. Create a deployment with TLS certificate
+4. Create a deployment consuming the TLS certificate
 5. Verify the TLS configuration

 ## 1. Create an AKS cluster